 If you are interested in research, think about applying to APA's Summer Science Fellowship.
 It is a great opportunity to learn about research and prepare for graduate study in psychological science.

 Other psychology students begin their careers after graduation.
 You would be surprised by how many job opportunities await you with a bachelor's degree in psychology.
-To find out more, see our Resources for Undergraduates page.
+To find out more, see our Careers page.

 Students at UC Merced can get involved in Psi Chi, the international honors society in psychology.
 Being a member of Psi Chi is a great way to meet other psychology students, become involved in leadership and advance your professional goals (e.g., by learning about job prospects with a bachelor's in psychology or tips on how to get into graduate school).
 Visit the Psi Chi website to learn more about the membership qualifications for the UC Merced Psi Chi Chapter.